All Episodes

 Yeah, I did say that today.

-That was done in good what's going on.
+That was done in good what?

 That was all good fun, but I like it.

-It was like, hello.
+In that particular instance, it was like, hello.

 No, I'm keeping it.

-Wake up, wake up.
+Wake up.

-All right, let's put our party hats on.
+Let's put our party hats on.

-It's Friday, Florida Georgia line Friday concert series.
+It's Friday, Florida, Georgia Line Friday Concert Series.

-It is as all of them tough weeks.
+It is all of them tough weeks.

 And our prayers go out too.